ignaoya/c-roguelike-tutorial/README.md

 # c-roguelike-tutorial
-This is the code for a The C Roguelike Tutorial series.
+This is the code for the C Roguelike Tutorial series.